-- From Ben Hill Griffin Stadium to Santa Fe College Teaching Zoo, the Gainesville area offers 35 different types of family activities, including: Movie Theaters, National & State Parks, Nature & Wildlife Areas and Parks.
+- The list below includes 21 free or cheap things to do in or near Gainesville, Florida, including 35 different types of inexpensive activities like Movie Theaters, National & State Parks, Nature & Wildlife Areas and Parks.

 93% 315 votes